data61/dataFusion/dataFusion-common/README.md

 where:
 - `name` is the name generated from the external data source (and is what was searched for by dataFusion-search); and
 - `ids` are references to entities in the external data source with this name (e.g. for the client register this will be    `clnt_intrnl_id`s).

-### Search Result Representation
+### Search Result JSON format
-This section describes the Search Result JSON format.
+This section describes the representation Search Results.
 A line in the file describes all the matches in all collections for a given entity name.
 Search results produced in this format are then merged into the Document JSON format described above using `dataFusion-util --hits`.
 It is recommended to use the merged Document JSON format data rather than the data in this format.
 #### Search Result Structure
     {
       "stats": {